GreoN5/react-contact-form/README.md

 # react-contact-form

-**react-contact-form** is a comprehensive calendar UI library with the aim for different way of display and interaction with dates
+**react-contact-form** is a comprehensive contact UI library based on styled-components with the aim for easier display and interaction with a contact form.

 ## Installation